 A little 15 minute introductory film with English and French captions runs on a loop in the equally large cinema.
 The movie changes from time to time, but the one when we visited featured an annoying computer generated dragonfly zooming through a brisk infographic history.
 This could be easily skipped if you were short of time.

-There's also an area for temporary exhibitions in this part of the Discovery Spaces.
+There's also a large area for temporary exhibitions in this part of the Discovery Spaces.

 Photo credits (from top): © Thierry Nava for Groupe F, A Rodriguez, Claude Quiec, A Rodriguez, RWS for Marvellous Provence, D Job, A Rodriguez.